 Astoria is a popular stop along the Oregon Coastal Highway 101 and with good reason!
 Astoria was never on my radar before visiting but the waterfront town left me pleasantly surprised.
 If you caught my last post, you’ll remember that my boyfriend Lucas and I spent a week in a remote Washington beach town on one of his business trips.
 Since we were only an hour away, we decided to visit Astoria on one of his days off.
-I wasn’t sure what to expect, but I am so glad I got to experience this gem in the Pacific Northwest!
+I am so glad I got to experience this gem in the Pacific Northwest!

 What to Do

 We were only in Astoria for a few hours, so this limited what we were able to do.
 Our first stop after lunch was to the Astoria Column.
 The column sits 600-feet above the city on a hill overlooking Young’s Bay and the Columbia River.
 It’s one of the most visited attractions in Oregon and Astoria’s most popular tourist attraction.

 I’m a little afraid of heights, so I was hesitant to make the climb to the top.
 The spiral staircase is pretty narrow but it’s not too bad of a climb.
 If you get winded, there are a few points where you can stop and let people pass you.
 Even without going to the top of the column, there are still amazing views from the hill.
 Admission to the park is free but parking costs $5!
 You can also buy airplanes for $1 to throw off the tower.